okta/okta-sdk-dotnet/docs/UserApi.md

 List all Groups

-Fetches the groups of which the user is a member.
+Lists all groups of which the user is a member

 ### Example
 ```csharp